Skip to Content

 Here are our favorite tips to get the most out of their chosen card, beyond just paying for subscriptions....

-Sync credits with subscriptions you already use.
-When you align credits with existing subscriptions your spending on streaming services won't balloon.
+Sync credits with subscriptions you already use and review subscriptions regularly.
+When you align credits with existing subscriptions, your spending on streaming services won't balloon.

-Put recurring subscriptions on your card that offer streaming rewards.
-Plus, set your payments on autopay, suggests Frank.
-"That way, credits trigger automatically.
+Put recurring subscriptions on your card that offer streaming rewards and set your payments on autopay.
+Frank enforces this, "That way, credits trigger automatically.
 Because not all credits activate automatically, you'll also want to enroll in benefits right away."

 Put statement credits toward your subscriptions.
 Whatever cash-back rewards you rack up can be spent on your digital entertainment spending.
 In turn, this can help you lower your bills.